top of page

 The Wizards' War

 After Hurmond, the king of Dorhan, the most articulate person in the kingdom is Fahrumt, the Counselor of Dorhan.
-With an age that is difficult to calculate, Fahrumt has been assisting Dorhan with his services since the king's youth.
-At first glance, Fahrumt's deformed appearance was astonishing.
-Hurmond found it strange that Fahrumt did not age like other people, and he thought the Counselor had something similar to the wizards who preserved themselves throughout time without significant aging, as if something kept them intact over time.
-In terms of behavior, the Counselor was an avid man and often sharp-tongued when it came to Dorhan's dealings with other kingdoms.
-He had no proper hair, only long grayish strands that descended from the sides of his bald head.
+Older than the king, Fahrumt caused astonishment at first glance with his deformed appearance.
+With an age difficult to calculate, Fahrumt had been assisting Dorhan with his services since the king's youth.
+To Hurmond, who initially found it strange that Fahrumt did not age like other people, the Counselor seemed to have something similar to the wizards, who prolonged their lives through time without aging significantly.
+As if something kept them untouched by time.
+In terms of behavior, the Counselor was an avid and often overly sharp man when it came to Dorhan's dealings with other kingdoms.
+He did not have proper hair, only a few long gray strands that hung from the sides of his bald head.
 His face was deformed and full of wrinkles.
-He had only one black eye, while the other side exhibited wrinkled skin and the cavity from the lack of the other eye.
+He had only one black eye, while on the other side there was just wrinkled skin and a hollow where his other eye had once been.
 He wore loose clothing in shades ranging from dark gray to black.
-His teeth were yellow and spaced apart, due to the herbs he had a habit of smoking.
-And to complete the eerie scene, he limped when moving.
-One thing that bothered King Hurmond was Fahrumt's habit of constantly shrinking and moving his fingers in a strange manner.
+His teeth were yellow and spaced apart, due to the herbs he habitually smoked.
+And, to complete the unsettling picture, he limped as he walked.
+One thing that bothered King Hurmond was Fahrumt’s habit of constantly curling and moving his fingers in a strange way.

 ARMY OF DORHAN

-The army of Dorhan is composed of the Dohirons, Doharáds, and the Royal Guard, the Dorhs.
-As the largest kingdom in Ernt-nador, Dorhan has the best defense.
-Its large population allows for the selection of the finest warriors for each position that guards the kingdom.
-The Dohirons form the mounted guard, although many of them do not solely work in the kingdom's security on horseback, as there is a rotation in this regard.
-The Doharáds make up the cavalry of white horses and are responsible for patrolling the vast kingdom.
-The Dorhs, on the other hand, provide personal and private security for King Hurmond.
+The army of Dorhan is composed of the Dohirons, the Doharáds, and the Royal Guard, the Dorhs.
+As the largest kingdom of Ernt-nador, Dorhan is the best fortified.
+Its vast population allows the kingdom to choose only the best soldiers for each of the positions that guard the kingdom.
+The Dohirons form the elite mounted guard, although many of them do not serve in the kingdom's security on horseback, as there is a rotation in this particular role.
+The Doharáds form the cavalry of white horses, and they are responsible for patrols throughout the vast kingdom.
+Meanwhile, the Dorhs ensure the personal and private security of King Hurmond.

 MOUNTED ROYAL GUARD OF DORHAN